develcooking/Reelix/README.md

 - [x] Operating System selection in certain categories (doesn't disable if Support OS selection is deactivated) (linked to [Go to Independent / Global Issues](#independent--global-issues))
 - [x] A text box for comment info (implemented with LineEdit, waiting for new upstream version for text box placeholder, waiting for 1.6.1)[#5229](https://github.com/slint-ui/slint/discussions/5229)
 - [ ] Select time for submitting (can't select yet, coming soon) Proper Date and Time picker widgets depend on upstream [Tracked in issue #46](https://github.com/slint-ui/slint/issues/46)
-- [x] Select location of the issue
+- [x] Select location of the issue (needs to be rewritten to use the database)
 - [ ] Select the number of tickets you want to create at once
 - [x] Submit button